 Can I whitelist Transloadit's IPs in my firewall?

 We don't funnel outgoing connections (e.g. /sftp/store or Notifications or /http/import) through one point because of performance and SPOF reasons.
-The trade-off being that our outgoing IPs change rapidly.
+Using a fleet of proxies that scale along with load puts us back in the same problem, and using NAT has prohibitive limitations performance-wise.
+The trade-off of our decision to have maximum reliability & throughput is that our outgoing IPs change rapidly.

-An up to date Amazon IP list is also available, that pages also lists a JSON variant for automation.
+An up to date Amazon IP list is also available, that page also lists a JSON variant for automation.